HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

 Solution 3: Upgrade the system

-Note: For the specific TSL versions supported by each Windows version, please refer to the supplementary information section of this article.
+Note: For details on the TSL versions supported by each Windows version, please refer to the supplementary information section of this article.

 Solutions exist, but they depend on the framework version:

 .NET 4.6 and later.
-You don't need to do any additional work to support TLS 1.2, it is supported by default.
+You do not need to do any additional work to support TLS 1.2, which is supported by default.

-.NET 4.5.
-TLS 1.2 is supported, but it is not the default protocol.
-You need to opt-in to use it.
-The following code sets TLS 1.2 as the default, make sure to do it before connecting to a secure resource:
+.NET 4.5 supports TLS 1.2, but it is not the default protocol.
+You need to choose to use it.
+The following code sets TLS 1.2 as the default; please ensure it is executed before connecting to secure resources:

 ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12

-.NET 4.0 does not support TLS 1.2, but if .NET 4.5 (or later) is installed on your system, then you can still choose to use TLS 1.2 even if your application framework does not support TLS 1.2.
-The only problem is that SecurityProtocolType in .NET 4.0 does not have an entry for TLS1.2, so we have to use the numeric representation of this enumeration value:
+.NET 4.0 does not support TLS 1.2.
+However, if .NET 4.5 (or later) is installed on your system, you can still choose to use TLS 1.2 even if your application framework does not support it.
+The only issue is that .NET 4.0's SecurityProtocolType does not have an entry for TLS 1.2, so we must use the numeric representation of this enumeration value:

 ServicePointManager.SecurityProtocol =(SecurityProtocolType)3072;

-P.S.
-For scenario 3, there is also a registry hack that will force 4.5 to use TLS 1.2 by default without having to force it programmatically.
-P.S.
-As Christian Pop from Microsoft mentions below, there is a recent patch available for .NET 3.5 that enables TLS1.2 support.
+PS: For scenario 3, there's also a registry hack that forces .NET 4.5 to use TLS 1.2 by default, without requiring programmatic enforcement.
+PPS: As Microsoft's Christian Pop mentions below, .NET 3.5 has a recent patch that enables TLS 1.2 support.

 • KB3154518 – Reliability Rollup HR-1605 – NDP 2.0 SP2 – Win7 SP1/Win 2008 R2 SP1